 - a year’s worth of experience of mountain walking

 - an interest in leading groups in the mountains

 - be a member of a mountaineering council: BMC, Mountaineering Scotland or Mountaineering Ireland

 Essentially you should already have experience hill walking and be passionate about the mountains, with an interest in leading groups.
 A year’s worth of experience is subjective, you may have more free time to devote to hill walking than the average person, and be super keen!
 If you don’t already have experience then this is your excuse to go out and bag loads of days out in the mountains adventuring and develop your knowledge!

 The last point about being a member of a mountaineering council can easily be addressed at the point of registering for the award scheme in the step below.

 If you meet the above criteria, then the next step is to Register for the Mountain Leader scheme with Mountain Training.

 - Create an account on the Mountain Leader Candidate Management System or log in if you already have one.

-Mountain Training are the awarding body for the qualification.
-The registration fee is a one off cost that allows them to maintain the award scheme, provide customer support and quality assess the providers, trainers & assessors who deliver the award scheme.
+Mountain Training are the awarding body for the qualification and other mountaineering related qualifications in the UK.
+The registration fee is a one off cost that allows them to maintain the award scheme, provide customer support and quality assess the providers, trainers & assessors who deliver the award scheme such as us.